Stephanie Launiu is a Native Hawaiian lifestyle and cultural writer. She has a degree in Hawaiian Pacific Studies. She lives in Hilo.

 Make time to visit the North Shore Soap Factory located in the old Waialua Sugar Mill.
 It's definitely worth a stop.

-10. Ka'ena Point – Congratulations!
+Congratulations!
 You've made it to the westernmost tip of land on O'ahu.
 That means that you've gone around the northern tip of O'ahu and have veered off to the west.
 The road stops here and vehicles can't go any further.
-You can take some nice photos from this place.
+You can take some nice photos from this spot.

 If you want to continue by foot, there is a hiking trail leading to Ka'ena Point Natural Area Reserve, a scenic protected area that is home to native plants and seabirds.
 Whales are often seen offshore during the winter months.

-The weather is usually sunny, hot, and windy – I'd recommend everyone wear a hat, have sunscreen and plenty of water.
-Your hike could take 1 to 3 hours depending on your pace.
-Don't approach too close to the ocean if you are not familiar with the area; hazardous ocean conditions include high waves that can break onshore and strong currents.
+The weather is usually sunny, hot, and windy; I'd recommend everyone wear a hat and sunscreen and drink plenty of water.
+Your hike could take one to three hours depending on your pace.

 © 2012 Stephanie Launiu